EXCLUSIVE-China's international payments system ready, could launch by year-end - sources

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-The launch of the China International Payment System (CIPS) will remove one of the biggest hurdles to internationalising the yuan and should increase global usage of the Chinese currency by cutting transaction costs and processing times.

-The system, which would be a worldwide payments superhighway for the yuan , will replace a patchwork of networks and allow hassle-free renminbi transactions.
+The system, which would be a worldwide payments superhighway for the yuan , will replace a patchwork of networks and allow hassle-free renminbi transactions, greatly boosting the internationalisation of the Chinese currency.

 "The CIPS is ready now and China has selected 20 banks to do the testing, among which 13 banks are Chinese banks and the rest are subsidiaries of foreign banks," said a senior banking source who is involved in the matter.